OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:17

-For God did not send His Son into the world to condemn the world, but to save the world through Him.
+For God did not send His Son into the world to pass judgement on the world, but to bring salvation to the world through Him.

 ## John 3:18